Raising a Bilingual Baby: 5 Things Parents Should Do

 When our first child was born, my husband and I were exhausted and working erratic hours.
 We were not sure if our kids would learn other languages.

-My husband realized that he would not have the energy to speak Korean, & I had forgotten how to speak Chinese at that time.
+My husband realized he would not have the energy to teach Korean, and I had forgotten how to speak Chinese.

 Parenting a baby is physically and emotionally demanding, and we were barely surviving in just one language!
 After moving to a different city, we parted ways with our beloved Korean-speaking nanny.
 Within weeks, my first child became monolingual again.